 Demo Day Critique Form

-Youth ages 9-16 enjoy three nights at camp.
-Their days are spent doing a variety of activities including swimming, boating, canoeing, archery, horseback riding, low-ropes, team building, and educational crafts.
+Youth ages 9-16 enjoy four days and three nights at camp.
+Their days are spent doing a variety of activities including swimming, boating, canoeing, archery, horseback riding, team building, and educational crafts.
 Each evening they enjoy campfires, songs, skits and special themed programs.

 4-H Summer Camp provides leadership training and opportunites for the older youth who, along with 4-H adult volunteers, plan and organize camp activities.